bitween-software/structured-programming/README.md

 - [localhost/form.html](http://localhost/form.html): The form for submitting posts
 - [localhost/get.php](http://localhost/get.php): The HTML table for all the posts

+### Testing

-In order to run the tests, issue the following command inside your Docker container:
+In order to test the application, issue the following command inside your Docker container:

-    $ vendor/bin/codecept run
+    $ bin/test